 Marine Stewardship Council

 The Marine Stewardship Council opens in a new tab (MSC) is the world’s leading certification program for sustainable wild-caught seafood.
 Fisheries are evaluated by an independent third party against the MSC Fisheries Standard for healthy fish populations and ecosystem.
 In 1999, we became the first U.S. retailer to collaborate with them.
 Our Harpoon-Caught Swordfish is sourced from the first swordfish fishery to be certified by MSC.

 Monterey Bay Aquarium Seafood Watch Program

 In 2010, we began collaborating with nonprofit Monterey Bay Aquarium to provide color-coded sustainability ratings for wild-caught seafood we offer that is not certified by Marine Stewardship Council.

-Wild-caught seafood we don’t sell: In addition to red-rated, wild-caught seafood, we don’t sell seafood from certain areas based on environmental and other concerns.
+In addition, we don’t sell seafood from certain areas based on environmental and other concerns.

 In 2006, we discontinued selling live lobsters in all except two locations because of the stresses on the animals related to almost all steps in the chain from harvest to cooking.
 See our complete lobster standards. opens in a new tab